EVERY DAY IS EARTH DAY AT HEAL THE BAY

 You are invited to our month-long Every Day is Earth Day adventure where we’ll take a deeper look at clean water through the lens of science.
 View Heal the Bay’s calendar of activities in April below.
-We will announce even more splashy details soon.
-For now, save the dates to celebrate Earth Day 2021… every day!
+Support our work with a donation in honor of Earth Day and take action!

 We have a new theme each week in April: